kyma-project/serverless/docs/user/00-20-configure-serverless.md

       targetCPUUtilizationPercentage: 50
 ```

+> [!CAUTION]
+> The `spec.targetCPUUtilizationPercentage` field is deprecated and will be removed in a future version of Serverless, where automatic HPA creation will be disabled.

 ## Configure the Function Requeue Duration

 By default, the Function associated with the default configuration will be requeued every 5 minutes.